PseudoMon/nononsensebasicjs/docs/handling-forms.md

 Using `[]` is generally more recommended, but, really, you can use whichever you want.

-If you want to then send the data in the form on its way to the server as usual, use `submit()` on the form element.
-Don't forget to add the `action` attribute to the form itself.
+After processing the values, if you want to send the data in the form to the server as usual, use `submit()` on the form element.
+If you do this, don't forget to add the `action` attribute to the form itself.

 ```html
 <form name="exampleform" action="/action.php" method="post">